 If a student is not in their assigned homeroom or 1st period class at the time of the tardy bell (7:55 A.M.), then that student is considered tardy to school regardless of the reason.
-Students will be allowed three tardies per semester in grades 6-12.
-Upon receiving the fourth tardy, the student will be assigned detention and receive an unexcused absence, resulting in finals for that first hour.
+Students will be allowed three tardies per semester in grades 7-12.
+Upon receiving the fourth tardy, the student will be assigned detention and receive an unexcused absence, and a meeting with The Head of School, the student, and parent must take place.
 Upon the sixth tardy, the student will be subject to suspension.
 The above policy applies to non-drivers as well as student drivers.
 The administration has final authority on all tardy notices.
 This policy does not apply to CA bus riders who are tardy due to the late arrival of their bus as they are already under the supervision of CA personnel.